 What is Fusion Drum Kit?

-A person who is a beginner or new to the drumming world should try practicing on Fusion Drum Kits.
-These kits are a mixture of rock, jazz, funk, or any type of musical genre.
+A person who is a beginner or new to the drumming world should try practising on Fusion Drum Kits.
+These kits are a mixture of rock, jazz, funk, or any musical genre.

-Any song can be practiced on a fusion drum kit, and that is why it is popular among the young drummers who play for fun or small gigs.
+Any song can be practised on a fusion drum kit, and that is why it is popular among young drummers who play for fun or small gigs.

 Also used by professionals nowadays, fusion drum kits started gaining popularity pretty quickly.
 These kits are smaller in size and occupy less space.
 They are even easy to carry around.
 The equipment, however, is a little hard to adjust.

-Fusion drum kits are mostly preferred by teenagers and kids to practice on and are nice for the latest genres of music.
+Teenagers and kids mostly prefer fusion drum kits to practice on, and they are nice for the latest genres of music.
 Good quality fusion drum kits can be bought at affordable prices at any music shop.
 These kits are also easy to practice with.

 The people who travel for music performing gigs around their city or country regularly consider taking only fusion drum kits with them because of their lightweight and easy portability.